iamironz/unsafe/README.md

 Using:
 ------

-You should use `UnsafeAndroid` library wrapper class for `Unsafe` class access:
+You should use `UnsafeAndroid` library class for `Unsafe` class access:

 ```java
 final UnsafeAndroid unsafe = new UnsafeAndroid();